jrf0110/instructor/README.md

-# Instructor: Structured Outputs for LLMs!
+# Instructor: Structured Outputs for LLMs

 Get reliable JSON from any LLM.
 Built on Pydantic for validation, type safety, and IDE support.